mattwarren/mattwarren.github.io/_posts/2017-11-28-Exploring-the-BBC-microbit-Software-Stack.md

 If we re-calculate for the newer, longer tweets **280 x 4 = 1,120 bytes**.
 So we could only fit **10 tweets** into the available RAM on the micro:bit (it turns out that only ~11K out of the total 16K is available for general use).
 Which is why it's worth using a [custom version of atoi() to save 350 bytes of RAM](https://github.com/lancaster-university/microbit-dal/issues/323)!

-The memory layout is specified by the linker at compile-time using [NRF51822.ld](https://github.com/lancaster-university/microbit-targets/blob/master/bbc-microbit-classic-gcc-nosd/ld/NRF51822.ld#L6), there is a sample output [microbit-samples.map]({{ base }}/data/2017/11/microbit-samples.map) available if you want to take a look.
+The memory layout is specified by the linker at compile-time using [NRF51822.ld](https://github.com/lancaster-university/microbit-targets/blob/master/bbc-microbit-classic-gcc-nosd/ld/NRF51822.ld#L6), there is a [sample output available]({{ base }}/data/2017/11/microbit-samples.map) if you want to take a look.
 Because it's done at compile-time you run into build errors such as ["region RAM overflowed with stack"](https://github.com/bbcmicrobit/micropython/issues/363) if you configure it incorrectly.

 The table below shows the memory layout from the 'no SD' version of a 'Hello World' app, i.e. with the maximum amount of RAM available as the Bluetooth (BLE) Soft-Device (SD) support has been removed.
 By comparison with BLE enabled, you instantly have [8K less RAM available](https://github.com/lancaster-university/microbit-targets/blob/master/bbc-microbit-classic-gcc/ld/NRF51822.ld#L6), so things start to get tight!